SpadeDraco/useful_helicopters/README.md

 -Makes the "Helicopter Pilot" and "Airframe and Powerplant Mechanic" proficiencies learnable via crafting.
 (Unfinished.
 No recipes teach them yet.)

 Limitations:
--messing with rotors before you acquire the "A&P Mechanic" trait will still result in a permanent loss of airworthiness.
+Messing with rotors before you acquire the "A&P Mechanic" trait will still result in a permanent loss of airworthiness.
 After the proficiency is aqcuired you can slap rotors on literally anything and so long as the engine is strong enough it'll fly.
--you still need the pilot trait (via profession or the included CBM) to fly -These are hardcode limitations.
+You still need the pilot trait (via profession or the included CBM) to fly These are hardcode limitations.
 I can't do anything about them.
 Sorry.

 Future plans in order of priority:

 #1.
 Squash Bugs

-#1.
+#2.
 Balance adjustments.
 There are still alot of odd quirks like Turbines running on pretty much any fuel and weight limits being a bit too restrictive on smaller choppers.
 I'm also considering reducing the radius of most Rotors for the purpose of making rooftop and street landings less dicey.

 #3.
 Write up a FAQ that goes into detail on all Helicopter mechanics.
 Little is explained ingame.